Modern Slavery Statement

 For us this is a key indicator of our employee’s engagement and commitment to learn and embrace the Keyloop culture and values and to ensure that we remain a compliant and safe employer.

 Keyloop periodically reviews the effectiveness or our processes and systems; any changes will be reflected in future annual statements.

-This statement was approved by the Keyloop Holdings (UK) Limited Board of Directors in March 2022 and signed on their behalf by our CEO.
+This statement was approved by the Concorde Topco Limited Board of Directors and is signed on their behalf by the CEO.